suquamish/Nomad-NFS-Volume/README.md

 this volume to use.

-The `mount_options` block is essentially the equivalent of `/etc/fstab` where your not only specify the `fs_type` but the mount options via the `mount_flags` parameter.
+The `mount_options` block is essentially the equivalent of `/etc/fstab` where you not only specify the `fs_type` but the mount options via the `mount_flags` parameter.

-You can specify more than one `capability` block to fill all the capabilities your volume needs to provide In my example, the volume must satify both the `single-node-writer` and `single-node-reader-only` roles.
+You can specify more than one `capability` block to fill all the capabilities your volume needs to provide.
+In my example, the volume must satify both the `single-node-writer` and `single-node-reader-only` roles.

 ### Deploying
 `$ nomad volume register mariadb.volume`

-And you're done allocationg the volume to future usage.
+And you're done allocationg the volume to future usage. `volume register` just sets up the volume to be used.
+Since the NFS volume already exists, it doesn't need to be created, and allocating the volume in a jobspec will put it into use.

 ## Using your NFS Volume in a job specification